-This is a global event (15 countries and 50 cities with 191 organizers of lion marches) to raise awareness about:
+This is a global event (15 countries and 62 cities with over 250 organizers of lion marches) to raise awareness about:

 Walking with lions (walking lions on leashes and letting people walk out into groups of sub adult lions, so the lions get used to people walking up within shooting distance)

 Canned hunting (where lions are shot for a fee in cages)